CppMicroServices/CppMicroServices/framework/doc/doxygen/examples/MicroServices_Example2.md

 in separate bundles.
 In such a scenario, clients of a service will only have a link-time dependency on the shared library providing the service interface (because of the out-of-line destructor) but not on any bundles containing service implementations.
-This often leads to bundles which do not export any symbols at all and hence need to be loaded into the running process manually.

 For an introduction how to compile our source code, see \ref MicroServices_Example1.

 After running the `usFrameworkExamplesDriver` program we should make sure that the bundle from Example 1 is active.
-We can use the `s` shell command to get a list of all bundles, their state, and their bundle identifier number.
+We can use the `status` shell command to get a list of all bundles, their state, and their bundle identifier number.
-If the Example 1 bundle is not active, we should start the bundle using the start command and the bundle's identifier number or name that is displayed by the `s` command.
-Now we can start our dictionary service bundle by typing the `l dictionaryservice` command:
+If the Example 1 bundle is not active, we should start the bundle using the `start` command and the bundle's identifier number or symbolic name that is displayed by the `status` command.
+Now we can start our dictionary service bundle by typing the `start dictionaryservice` command:

 \verbatim
 CppMicroServices-build> bin/usFrameworkExamplesDriver
-> s
+> status
-Id | Name                 | Status
+Id | Symbolic Name        | State
 -----------------------------------
+ 0 | system_bundle        | ACTIVE
+ 1 | eventlistener        | INSTALLED
- - | dictionaryservice    | -
+ 2 | dictionaryservice    | INSTALLED
+ 3 | frenchdictionary     | INSTALLED
+ 4 | dictionaryclient     | INSTALLED
+ 5 | dictionaryclient2    | INSTALLED
+ 6 | dictionaryclient3    | INSTALLED
- - | eventlistener        | -
+ 7 | spellcheckservice    | INSTALLED
- 1 | CppMicroServices     | ACTIVE
+ 8 | spellcheckclient     | INSTALLED
-> l eventlistener
+> start eventlistener
 Starting to listen for service events.
-> l dictionaryservice
+> start dictionaryservice
 Ex1: Service of type IDictionaryService registered.
-> s
+> status
-Id | Name                 | Status
+Id | Symbolic Name        | State
 -----------------------------------
+ 0 | system_bundle        | ACTIVE
- 1 | CppMicroServices     | ACTIVE
+ 1 | eventlistener        | ACTIVE
- 2 | Event Listener       | ACTIVE
+ 2 | dictionaryservice    | ACTIVE
- 3 | Dictionary Service   | ACTIVE
+ 3 | frenchdictionary     | INSTALLED
+ 4 | dictionaryclient     | INSTALLED
+ 5 | dictionaryclient2    | INSTALLED
+ 6 | dictionaryclient3    | INSTALLED
+ 7 | spellcheckservice    | INSTALLED
+ 8 | spellcheckclient     | INSTALLED
 >
 \endverbatim

-To stop the bundle, use the `u <id>` command.
+To stop the bundle, use the `stop <id | name>` command.
 If the bundle from
 \ref MicroServices_Example1 "Example 1" is still active, then we should see it print out the details of the service event it receives when our new bundle registers its dictionary service.
-Using the `usFrameworkExamplesDriver` commands `u` and `l` we can stop and start it at will, respectively.
+Using the `usFrameworkExamplesDriver` commands `stop` and `start` we can stop and start it at will, respectively.
 Each time we start and stop our dictionary service bundle, we should see the details of the associated service event printed from the bundle from Example 1.
 In
 \ref MicroServices_Example3 "Example 3", we will create a client for our dictionary service.
-To exit `usFrameworkExamplesDriver`, we use the `q` command.
+To exit `usFrameworkExamplesDriver`, we use the `shutdown` command.

 Next: \ref MicroServices_Example2b